 Commonly, running too light a load through your generator causes wet stacking which is an accumulation of unburned fuel in the exhaust system which can be a fire hazard.

 8: Failing to Plan for Future Needs

 You may purchase a generator that is currently too large for your operational needs if you plan on expanding and adding equipment in the near future.

 Performing regular load tests will help alleviate any wet stacking that might happen before more equipment is installed.

 You change the oil in your car frequently, and a generator’s engine should be no exception.
 Regular oil changes will keep your engine in the best possible working order.

 Undertaking tasks such as oil changes keeps your generator’s components moving properly.
 A lack of lubrication inside the generator causes corrosion and unnecessary wear and tear on the parts.

 At Duthie Power, we know that generators most often fail because they’ve been improperly maintained.
 Through regularly-scheduled generator maintenance, our expert team takes the hassle out of servicing for your complete peace of mind.
-Stop worrying about whether your generator will fire up when you need it–contact us today to see how we can help.
+Stop worrying about whether your generator will fire up when you need it–contact us today to learn how to service your generator.